jwdevantier/lorebird/README.md

 # loreread

-**Index and browse a maildir with GTK, Guile, and SQLite.**
+**Index and browse a maildir with GTK, Lua, and SQLite.**

-A desktop application built with Rust and GTK4, embedding a Guile Scheme runtime for extensibility, backed by SQLite with full-text search (FTS5), and capable of parsing maildir archives.
+A desktop application built with Rust and GTK4, embedding a Lua runtime for extensibility, backed by SQLite with full-text search (FTS5).

 ## Quick start